vedro-universe/vedro-docs/docs/integrations/valera-validator.md

 :::note

-As [d42](https://pypi.org/project/d42/) is a dependency of the [vedro-valera-validator](https://pypi.org/project/vedro-valera-validator/) plugin, there's no need to install it separately.
+As <Link to="https://pypi.org/project/d42/">d42</Link> is a dependency of the <Link to="https://pypi.org/project/vedro-valera-validator/">vedro-valera-validator</Link> plugin, there's no need to install it separately.
 It's automatically installed alongside the plugin.

 :::